X16Community/x16-docs/X16 Reference - 04 - KERNAL.md

 Error returns: .C = 0 if no error, .C = 1 in case of error and A will contain kernel error code
 Registers affected: .A, .X, .Y, .C

 **Description:** Save the contents of a memory range to a file.
+The (little-endian) start address is written to the file as the first two bytes of output, followed by the requested data.

 `SETLFS` and `SETNAM` must be called beforehand.
-A is address of zero page pointer to start address,
+A is address of zero page pointer to the start address,
-X = low byte of end address + 1, Y = high byte of end address.
+X and Y contain the *non-exclusive* end address to save.
+That is, these should contain the address immediately after the final byte:  X = low byte, Y = high byte.
-If C is zero there were no errors; 1 is an error in which case A will have the error
+Upon return, if C is clear, there were no errors.
+C being set indicates an error in which case A will have the error number.

 ---